 The program was eventually abandoned.
-There were concerns that the program violated the anti-ballistic missile treaty that was part of the Strategic Arms Limitation Talks, according to the Cold War Museum.
+There were concerns that the program violated the anti-ballistic missile treaty that was part of the Strategic Arms Limitation Talks.
 Then there were budget cuts before any real progress was made.
 After $30 billion spent, no laser and mirror system was ever used.

 In 2007, shuttle Discovery launched Luke Skywalker's lightsaber into space to commemorate the 30th anniversary of the franchise.
 The ceremonies on the ground surrounding its handover to NASA included appearances by Chewbacca and Imperial stormtroopers.

 Close-up images of Saturn's moon Mimas revealed it looks similar to the Death Star, which had a distinctive circle on one side of its sphere shape.
 In real life, the moons that have these large circles are actually showing off the remnants of a large asteroid that smacked into the surface and left behind an enormous crater.

 NASA has also referenced "Star Wars" when talking about Iapetus, another one of Saturn's moons.
 "The moon Iapetus, like the 'force' in Star Wars, has both a light side and a dark side," the agency wrote in 2015.